IvayloDevAcct/Reddit_sentiment/README.md

 # Reddit_sentiment
-Python script that scans Reddit posts and comments and gathers info towards the sentiment on specidic topics.
-Python script is used to get all Reddit posts + comments on specified topin and look for a set of key words to shortlist them for analysis.
+Python script that scans Reddit posts and comments and summarises information abouth the activity and sentiment on specidic topics.
+Get all Reddit posts + comments on specified topic and look for a set of key words to shortlist the relevant posts for analysis.
 Example for topic would be Cryptocurrencies.
-Example for key words would be BTC, ETH etc...
+Example for key words would be: BTC, ETH etc...

 A score is applied to each post and cooment in order to get the overall sentiment for the assets of interest.
 All results are stored in a google sheet.
-A summary dashboard is updated on a daily basis with the results of the analysis through Google data studio.
+A summary Google data studio dashboard is updated on a daily basis with the stats.

 #### Google Sheet data
 https://docs.google.com/spreadsheets/d/1S8RC6zd7p7ZyxTJBSZs81DrF8Wk9Rx77-zJ_sgU4fzE/edit?usp=sharing